David Carter (Chair of Governors)

 Jonathan was appointed a Governor of the School in 2001 and he is Chair of the PR/Marketing Committee and a member of the Fundraising Steering Group.

-A long-time veteran in the music industry Jonathan consults for a number of companies on PR issues including, amongst others, PPL, the music licensing company that licenses music for broadcast, online and public performance use on behalf of record companies and performers, where he was previously Director of PR and Corporate Communications for eight years, and PRS for Music who license on behalf of songwriters, composers and music publishers.
+A veteran in the music industry Jonathan consults for a number of companies on PR issues including, amongst others, PPL, the music licensing company that licenses music for broadcast, online and public performance use on behalf of record companies and performers, where he was previously Director of PR and Corporate Communications for eight years, and also PRS for Music that licenses music on behalf of songwriters, composers and music publishers.

 Prior to joining PPL in 2006, Jonathan spent three years at the PR agency, The Outside Organisation, as Head of Corporate PR working with a wide range of clients including companies, executives and entertainers.
 Previously he had a long career at Sony Music Entertainment, formerly known as CBS Records, in a variety of PR roles and worked closely with many of the company's artists as well as on many corporate issues.

 He started in the music industry as a freelance music writer in the seventies contributing to a number of different publications.
-Besides being a governor of The BRIT School he is also a trustee of the BRIT Trust and also a Director at Help Musicians UK.
+Besides being a governor of The BRIT School he is also a trustee of the BRIT Trust.

 Simon was appointed a Governor of the School in 2014 whilst also a member of the BRIT Trust.
 He is currently a member of the Marketing/PR Committee and the Fundraising Steering Group.